A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Methodology

-\textbf{Cross-Attention.} In order to answer a link prediction query, the model needs a way to filter the subset of the edges in the subgraph that are relevant for a particular link prediction query.
+\textbf{Cross-Attention.} To answer a link prediction query, the model needs a way to filter the context in the subgraph that is relevant to a particular link prediction query.
 To accomplish this, we introduce cross-attention from the query to the subgraph (Figure~\ref{fig:model_overall}).
-Following \citet{vaswani2017attention}, the queries come from query hidden states whereas the keys and values come from the subgraph hidden states.
+Following \citet{vaswani2017attention}, the queries come from query hidden states, whereas the keys and values come from the subgraph hidden states.
 The resultant representation encodes the subgraph information that is relevant to the query at hand.
-This is concatenated with the contextualized representation of the source entity in the subgraph to output the feature vector for predicting the plausibility scores.
-Figure~\ref{fig:model_overall} illustrates the overall model architecture of the Transformer-based reader.
+More formally, Let $\bm{e}^{\textnormal{q}, \ell}_i$ and $\{\bm{e}^{\textnormal{sub}}_j\}_{j=1}^{m+n}$ denote the self-attention hidden representations of $i^{th}$ query token and the subgraph tokens, respectively,